| Title: | Machine Learning Benchmark Problems |

 standard deviation for mouth |

-Returns an object of class "mlbench.smiley"
+Returns an object of class "mlbench.smiley" with components

 x |